moondance-labs/tanssi-docs/node-operators/block-producers/offboarding/offboarding.md

 ## Introduction {: #introduction }

 This guide will show you how to properly wind down your operations as a Tanssi block producer.
 Naturally, this guide assumes that you're an existing Tanssi block producer with a [block-producing node](/node-operators/block-producers/onboarding/run-a-block-producer){target=\_blank} and mapped [session keys](https://wiki.polkadot.network/docs/learn-keys#session-keys){target=\_blank}.
-By following the steps outlined in this guide, you'll be able to properly cease operations as a Tanssi block producer.
+By following the steps outlined in this guide, you can properly cease operations as a Tanssi block producer.

 ## Request Undelegation {: #request-undelegation }

 When you set up your Tanssi block producer node, you had to submit a delegation bond of at least {{ networks.dancebox.block_producers.min_self_del.dance }} Dance.
-To get that back, and to remove your block producer from from the list of eligible candidates, you'll need to take a series of steps similiar to those contained in the onboarding process.
+To get that back and remove your block producer from the list of eligible candidates, you'll need to take steps similar to those in the onboarding process.

 Head to [Polkadot.js Apps](https://polkadot.js.org/apps/?rpc=wss://fraa-dancebox-rpc.a.dancebox.tanssi.network#/extrinsics){target=\_blank}, click on the **Developer** tab, select **Extrinsics** from the dropdown, and take the following steps:

 1. Select the account from which you want to send the extrinsic.
-This account must be your existing block producer account that you originally delegated from
+This account must be your existing block producer account that you initially delegated from
 2. Select the **pooledStaking** module
 3. Select the **requestUndelegate** extrinsic
 4. Enter your account, which is, again, the same account you are sending the extrinsic from and the account you want to decommission as a block producer